IN THIS SECTION

 - At least one course at the 400 level.

-- Course work at the 200, 300, or 400 level to reach a minimum of 25 credit hours in geological sciences.
+- Course work at the 200, 300, or 400 level to reach a minimum of 25 credit hours in Earth and atmospheric sciences.

 - At least 6 additional credit hours of College of Arts and Sciences courses that carry Natural and Mathematical Sciences distribution credit, chosen from a department or departments other than Earth and Atmospheric Sciences.
 Students must also complete the requirements and procedures listed in the College of Arts and Sciences Bulletin under “General Requirements for Bachelor’s Degrees.”